jettify/pytorch-optimizer/README.rst

     	version      = {1.0.1}
     }

-Or use github feature: "cite this repository" button.
+Or use the github feature: "cite this repository" button.

 Supported Optimizers